-The Bank's market risk is primarily concentrated in Interest Rate Risk in the Banking Book ("IRRBB") arising from differences in the repricing mismatch between interest rate sensitive assets and liabilities.
-The Bank measures and monitors the IRRBB exposures through the short-term Net Interest Income ("NII") sensitivity and changes in the Economic Value of Equity ("EVE").
+The Group's and the Bank's market risk is primarily concentrated in Interest Rate Risk in the Banking Book ("IRRBB") arising from differences in the repricing mismatch between interest rate sensitive assets and liabilities.
+The Group and the Bank measure and monitor the IRRBB exposures through the short-term Net Interest Income ("NII") sensitivity and changes in the Economic Value of Equity ("EVE").

-In addition to assessing market risk under normal market scenarios, the Bank also conducts periodical stress testing to anticipate potential losses under stressed scenarios.
+In addition to assessing market risk under normal market scenarios, the Group and the Bank also conducts periodical stress testing to anticipate potential losses under stressed scenarios.

-The Bank has in place a policy on hedge accounting and as at reporting date, there is no hedging activity that qualifies for hedge accounting
+The Group and the Bank have in place a policy on hedge accounting and as at reporting date, there is no hedging activity that qualifies for hedge accounting.